milon27/nestpress/readme.md

 -   run `npm run test` for integration test
 -   for testing we are using `vitest, supertest`

-## Generate database diagram via dbml
+## Generate Database Entity-Relationship diagram via dbml

 -   run `pnpm dbml:generate`
 -   copy content from `resources/dbml/schema.dbml` and put `https://dbdiagram.io/d` to visualize